-Tre’Andre Valentine is a queer, transgender Carib Indian, South Asian, and Black immigrant from the Caribbean island of Trinidad and Tobago.
-After graduating from Emmanuel College in Boston, with a degree in Psychology, Tre’Andre focused on anti-violence work in LGBTQ+ communities.
+Tre’Andre Valentine is a queer, transgender Black and Carib immigrant from the Republic of Trinidad and Tobago.
+After graduating from Emmanuel College in Boston, with a BA in Psychology, Tre’Andre focused on anti-violence work in LGBTQ+ communities.

 Originally from NYC, Kaden Mohamed moved to the Boston area in 2010 to attend Wellesley College.
 There he studied women’s and gender studies and education studies, and was able to explore his interests in social justice and anti-oppression work.
 This exploration helped him understand and become comfortable with his own gender identity as part of the trans community.

 Kaden works full-time at Keshet, a national organization that works for the full equality of all LGBTQ Jews and their families in Jewish life, and is the Chair for the Steering Committee of the Massachusetts Transgender Political Coalition.
 He has participated in numerous panels, has been interviewed about trans issues and trans rights by the New York Times, WBUR, the Rainbow Times, The Boston Sunday Review, and TBF News, and was featured in Spirit magazine’s 2017 Young Trailblazers list for activists under 30.